Defined MVP features for a start-up with user research

 Conclusion and reflections

-Next, we translated those insights into design, built the MVP, and launched the first version of the app.
+From there, I turned those insights into designs, built the MVP, and launched the first version of the app.

 Opportunity: How might we reduce cart drop offs

-We wanted to find out what users expect from a benefits application
+Founders wanted to find out what people expect from a benefits application before building it.

 Observing user behavior showed us a common pattern: